Sultanate of Aussa

 The Sultan Yayyo visited Rome along with countless other nobility from across East Africa to support the creation of Italian East Africa.
-This marked the end of the region's independence and it was disestablished and incorporated into Italian East Africa as a part of the Eritrean Governorate and the Harar Governorate.
+This marked the end of the region's independence and it was disestablished and incorporated into Italian East Africa as a part of the Eritrea Governorate and the Harar Governorate.

-The Sultanate was then incorporated into the Ethiopian Empire after World War II, but enjoyed considerable autonomy under Ethiopia until the rise of the Derg in the 1970s.

 History

 Imamate of Aussa

 Afar society has traditionally been divided into petty kingdoms, each ruled by its own Sultan.